bryant1410/SimpleViewPager/README.md

 });
 ```

-If you're using resources that ship with you app make life easy and let Picasso handle the memory management/downsampling and use an array of resources IDs.
+If you're using resources that ship with your app make life easy and let Picasso handle the memory management/downsampling and use an array of resources IDs.
 You can also set the ScaleType for the images (or again; leave that to [Picasso in the callback](http://square.github.io/picasso/#features)).

 Using resources:
 ```java